-Sunday, July 21, 2019
+Sunday, July 21, 2019 Rev. Tobias Van Buren

-ime is woven through all we are and do, but what the heck is it?
+Time is woven through all we are and do, but what the heck is it?
 How do we regard it?
 Are we enslaved, driven and dragged by time?
 Does it weigh upon us?
 My sermon will suggest ways to become liberated from time-bondage.

 Bio: Tobias is a member of UUCA and also an ordained UU minister.
 He has a BA from the University of South Carolina and an M.Div. from Starr King School for the Ministry.
 He served congregations in Atlanta, Baton Rouge & Beverly, MA, then left ministry from 1979 to 2013 to do shrimping and crabbing and developing a clam-oyster farm in the Charleston, SC area.
 He also enjoys gardening and fiction writing.
 Tobias and his wife, Winslow Tuttle, moved here in 2018 and are active in UUCA.
-Click on title to continue.

-Rev. Ed Brock, Guest Minister
+Sunday, July 14, 2019 Rev. Ed Brock, Guest Minister

 We will explore what creates, destroys, undermines, and sustains healthy relationships between individuals AND groups.
-Rev. Brock’s remarks will be based on his recently published book Optimal Relationships. click on title to continue.
+Rev. Brock’s remarks will be based on his recently published book Optimal Relationships.

 Bio: Rev. Ed Brock is UU minister who specializes in transitional ministry and is an Accredited Interim Minister.
 Rev. Brock lives in Atlanta, Georgia with his wife, Alphise, and their two daughters.
 He is also a licensed psychotherapist and has written a book entitled “Optimal Relationships: A Path Toward a More Civil Society.”

-Rev. Scott Hardin-Nieri, Guest Minister
+Sunday, July 7, 2019 Rev. Scott Hardin-Nieri, Guest Minister

 What if we could understand animals?
 What would they communicate with us about what they see and what they are experiencing?
 What kind of invitations might they offer to the human community?
 Rev. Scott Hardin-Nieri will explore these questions weaving stories and sacred text.

 The Rev. Scott Hardin-Nieri is partner, dad, spiritual director, pastor, and sojourner.
 He is the Director of the Creation Care Alliance of Western North Carolina and Associate Minister of Green Chalice of the Christian Church (Disciples of Christ).
 Prior to living in North Carolina, Scott and his family served in the vulnerable cloud forest of Monteverde, Costa Rica.
 Scott is ordained with the Christian Church (Disciples of Christ) and enjoys accompanying people during transformative experiences.
-Click on title to continue.